 Read More From Reelrundown

 Con: The Ending (-5pts)

 The ending of this movie felt like a disappointment.
 There was not much of a plot to get invested in, so it would have been difficult for the filmmakers to make an ending that felt like it paid off.
-The plot of this movie was: survive.
+The plot of this movie was nothing more than survival.
 That was really the extent of it.
-As a result, there was really only two possible endings to this story.
+As a result, there were really only two possible endings to this story.

 One possible ending would have been for one or two characters to survive, the other possible ending would have been for everyone to die.
 There is really no other way for this story to end.
 Due to this, the ending was very predictable.
 There was no subplot to get invested in.
 Without that, the ending had to go with one of the two typical endings without adding any extra flavor from a conclusion to a subplot.
 This made the ending uninteresting and unsatisfying.

 The zombies were so cool because they were so violent.
 These things can run, jump, and will attack violently.
 This, mixed with the fact that they are confined with our main characters on a train, made the zombies feel incredibly dangerous.
 At a certain point, the train becomes full of these things and the main characters have to find a way to go from train car to train car.

 This was so fascinating because the characters had to find creative ways to get by them.
 Sometimes they fight, some times they sneak by, but it was always intense.
 The train was a cool concept, but the zombies on board created a terrifying situation that was impossible to look away from.
 The zombies were very effective at two things: creating an intense challenge for the characters to overcome, and creating intense horror for the viewers at home.